Culinary School Pros and Cons: How to Decide If It’s For You

 Access Networking Opportunities as a Student and Alumnus

 In culinary school, your networking opportunities aren’t limited to your Chef Instructors.
-There’s an entire network in your peers as well.
+Your peers are an entire network as well.

-Students may meet dozens of like-minded students while they study.
+You may meet dozens of like-minded students while you study.
 These fellow students may be at various points in their own culinary careers, from beginners to experienced cooks and chefs looking to improve their skills.
-These students can serve as future resources for job opportunities, moral support, and further education.
+These students can serve as future resources for job opportunities, moral support, collaboration, and further education.

 Take the Culinary Career Survey